Civil Engineering

 Honors and Awards

-• Faculty Fellowship, Center for Excellence in Teaching and Learning, Merrimack College, 2018.
+• Center for Excellence in Teaching and Learning Faculty Fellowship, 2018

-• Winning paper for the IISE Construction Division student paper competition, Industrial and Systems Engineering Research Conference, Institute of Industrial and Systems Engineer, 2016.
+• Winning paper for the IISE Construction Division student paper competition, Industrial and Systems Engineering Research Conference, Institute of Industrial and Systems Engineers, 2016.

 • SEAS Class Day Marshal, Columbia University, 2016.